coreos/etcd-operator/README.md

 - Backup requires PV to work, and it only works on GCE(kubernetes.io/gce-pd) and AWS(kubernetes.io/aws-ebs) for now.
 - Migration, the process of allowing the etcd operator to manage existing etcd3 clusters, only supports a single-member cluster, with all nodes running in the same Kubernetes cluster.

-**The controller collects anonymous usage statistics to help us learning how the software is being used and how we can improve it.
-To disbale collection, run the controller with the flag `-analytics=false`**
+**The operator collects anonymous usage statistics to help us learning how the software is being used and how we can improve it.
+To disbale collection, run the operator with the flag `-analytics=false`**

 [k8s-home]: http://kubernetes.io